Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 The vast majority of maternal deaths can be avoided, therefore, it is not just a question of development but also of human rights.

 ## Women's rights and gender inequality
-Women's rights are measured through the GGGI - the Global Gender Gap Index by the World Economic Forum.
-It is measured through:
+Women's rights are measured through the **GGGI** - the Global Gender Gap Index by the World Economic Forum.
+It is a percentage score that calculates the relative equality of women compared to men.
+It's measured through:
-- economic partic
+- economic participation and equal opportunities;
+- educational attainment;
+- health and survival;
+- political empowerment.

+As of 2023, no country has closed this gap.

+Social norms are a barrier to gender equality.

 ### Case study: INDIA

-> "dalits" - lowest form of caste
+> "Dalits" - lowest form of caste

 ## Strategies for global governance